GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/assembler_matrix.md

 <BlockImage id="extendedae:assembler_matrix_speed" scale="5"></BlockImage>
 </Row>

 Assembler Matrix is a multiblock structure.
-It is an combination of <ItemLink id="ae2:molecular_assembler" /> and <ItemLink id="ae2:pattern_provider" />.
+It is a combination of <ItemLink id="ae2:molecular_assembler" /> and <ItemLink id="ae2:pattern_provider" />.
-It can run a lot of crafting jobs at the same (with enough <ItemLink id="ae2:crafting_accelerator" />s in your ME network) and save channels for you.
+It can run many crafting jobs at the same time (with enough <ItemLink id="ae2:crafting_accelerator" />s in your ME network) and save channels for you.

 ## Structure